-- Establish and maintain an ethos where children and those who are vulnerable feel secure and are encouraged to talk and are listened to. - Include in the curriculum and 'core' activities opportunities for children and vulnerable adults to acquire skills and attitudes to both resist abuse in their own home and to prepare themselves for responsibilities including parenthood in their adult lives.
-To encourage a belief in equality of opportunity and British Values and to celebrate diversity and challenge extreme views - Be made aware of Heart of England Training's safeguarding policy and share our commitment to safeguarding and promoting the welfare of children and vulnerable adults.
+- Establish and maintain an ethos where children and those who are vulnerable feel secure and are encouraged to talk and are listened to. - Include in the curriculum and 'core' activities opportunities for children and vulnerable adults to acquire skills and attitudes to both resist abuse and to prepare themselves for responsibilities in their adult lives.
+To encourage a belief in equality of opportunity and British Values and to celebrate diversity and challenge extreme views - Be aware of Heart of England Training's safeguarding policy and share our commitment to safeguarding and promoting the welfare of children and vulnerable adults. - Record relevant information about learners which does not represent an immediate safeguarding concern on the One File system.
+For example, lateness, poor behaviour etc. - Refer any cause for concern through the MYCONCERN system